mru00/crane_gps_watch/README.md

 `--clear` clears the workouts from the watch *after* they are successfully transfered.

 `--epo` allows you to download EPO data (MTK7d.EPO) for AGPS.
 This feature is still in development.
 I still don't know the proper way to obtain MTK7d.EPO files.
+The article https://geekblog.kevredon.org/?p=556 lists one server.

 Enjoy!